Luigi-1Combo/dbc-go/README.md

 2. Run the examples

-Before running the exampels, you need to:
+Before running the examples, you need to:

 1. Set the private keys and public keys in the examples.
 2. Set the RPC endpoint in the examples.